Signed Into Law

 Which agencies enforce SB2786?

-SB2786 is enforced by Texas Higher Education Coordinating Board and Public Institutions of Higher Education (Admissions/Registrar Offices).
+SB2786 is enforced by Public Institutions of Higher Education (Admissions/Registrar Offices) and Texas Higher Education Coordinating Board (THECB).

 Q

-The compliance urgency for SB2786 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB2786 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q